tattersoftware/codeigniter4-alerts/README.md

 Or, install manually by downloading the source files and adding the directory to `app/Config/Autoload.php`.

+Note: The default display template expects [Bootstrap4](https://getbootstrap.com) but is easily changed.

 ## Configuration (optional)

 The library's default behavior can be changed using its config file.
 Copy